brianAsimba/MachineLearningblog/_posts/2019-06-02-Linear Regression.md

 There is no need for (\alpha)\\ since it is solved analytically. | Slow when there are lots of features, more than 10^6.
 No need to invert a large matrix as requires in Normal Equation. | Inverting a large matrix is computationally expensive.

-POint to note is that the Normal Equations only works for Linear Regression that do not have a lot of features.
+Point to note is that the Normal Equations only works for Linear Regression that do not have a lot of features.
 In complex algorithms such as Neural Networks, the Normal Equation does not work.
 Therefore, the Gradient Descent is still very useful to solve complex problems.

+## Linear Regression with Single variable
+We will begin our first Machine Learning algorithm with the Linear Regression algorithm.
+It is always good practice, to plot the data to view that data that we are working with.
+This wil be done by plotting the points in a scatter plot as shown below: